-For that reason, the differentially connected, branched aerial system proposed by Fessenden is ineffective in reducing static; for when one branch is detuned to the wireless signal, static currents of different frequency exist in the two different branches.
+For that reason, the differentially connected branched aerial system proposed by Fessenden is ineffective in reducing static; for when one branch is detuned to the wireless signal, static currents of different frequencies exist in the two different branches.
 Obviously, two currents of opposite phase but of different frequency cannot be made to neutralize one another.

-Two closed circuit loop antennae, spaced 1/2 wave length from center to center, the planes of which are in the path of a passing wave, will be acted upon simultaneously by the vertically propagated static waves, but at different times by the horizontally propagated wireless waves.
+Two closed-circuit loop antennae, spaced 1/2 wavelength from the center to center, the planes of which are in the path of a passing wave, will be acted upon simultaneously by the vertically propagated static waves, but at different times by the horizontally propagated wireless waves.

 Hence, when both loops are correctly coupled to a common receiving set, the static currents will be in phase and may be neutralized.
 The signal waves will be out of phase and will not neutralize, but will add their E.M.F.’s vectorially.